Is David Jeremiah a False Teacher?

 That last one deserves some scrutiny.
 KJ advocates claim that other Bibles remove verses from God’s word.
 They use the King James as the standard, and anything that deviates from the King James is automatically wrong, deceptive, and part of a New Age plot to trick people into believing in other gods.
 The problem is that when we look at modern Bibles, almost all of them have footnotes… and those footnotes explain some of the variations in the ancient manuscripts.
 The verses haven’t been removed.
 It’s the opposite: they’ve been explained in more detail.

 Finally, the arguments over the KJV take on a completely different flavor when you personally know people who have worked on Bible translations.
-I have friends who do translation work now.
+I have friends who do translation work.
 I’ve met and visited with people who worked on multiple modern Bibles.
 One of my clients (I’m a web guy) worked on the NIV, the ESV, the NAB, the HSCB, and the CEB.
 When you look into the details, it’s clear that most of the claims by the KJV-preferring crowd aren’t based in history or linguistics or archaeology.
 The suspicion surrounding other manuscript families is entirely unfounded.

 I hope I’m making sense.
 I use the KJV regularly.
 It’s good… but so are most of the other Bibles in existence.
 Is that your conclusion as well?